The Walden School (Media, Pennsylvania): Preschool and Kindergarten

-Elementary and middle school
+Elementary School

-The upper school combines elements of a traditional schooling and Montessori, with a greater shift during the Middle School to prepare students for high school.
-Each grade is paired with another grade, so that First and Second Graders share a classroom, Third and Fourth Graders share a classroom, 5 & 6 and 7 & 8.
+Each grade is paired with another grade, so that First and Second Graders share a classroom, Third, Fourth, and Fifth Graders share a classroom.
 This allows for cross education and an opportunity for more self-directed learning.
 Though it does require lesson plans to be multi-year, so that students do not repeat topics.

 Many programs, especially those in arts, music and science, draw on multiple grades.
-Consequently, students are able to learn throughout their time at Walden and learn from teaching others.